ballinarslsubbranch/sub-branch/meetings/2025-06-11-exec-minutes.md

 ## 9. Correspondence review

-Proposa to review correspondence on a weekly basis.
+Proposal to review correspondence on a weekly basis.
 All agreed.

 **Action:** Secretary to work with Admin Cyberry/QCNS to establish correspondence register and review correspondence policy